-Welcome to Tasman District Council's Draft Annual Plan 2010/2011
+Welcome to Tasman District Council's Annual Plan 2010/2011

-What is a Draft Annual Plan?
+What is an Annual Plan?

-As the name suggests, a Draft Annual Plan is a document put together by Council outlining the activities it is proposing to do and the services it is proposing to provide over the coming year.
-The public have the opportunity to put in submissions on the Draft Annual Plan, stating what they like and don't like, and anything they think should be included or excluded.
+As the name suggests, an Annual Plan is a document put together by Council outlining the activities and the services it is planning to provide over the coming year.
+The public had the opportunity to put in submissions on the Draft Annual Plan, stating what they liked and didn't like, and anything they thought should be included or excluded.

-Once the public consultation is completed Council makes decisions on what it will change, prior to finalising the Annual Plan.
+Once the public consultation phase was completed Council made its decisions on any changes, for inclusion in the final Annual Plan.